Percentage of questions on the paper FAFSA that directly mention income, taxes, or a line from a tax return.

 We are pleased to offer training for financial aid professionals through their institutions or through their state financial aid associations.

-Training is available in three formats:
+Training is available in two formats:

-• Live, in-person training
+- Live, in-person training

-• Live, webinar-based training
+- Live, webinar-based training

-Training is currently available for academic years 2023-24 and 2024-25.
+Training is currently available for academic years 2024-25 and 2025-26.

 If you’d like to arrange training for your staff or for members of your state association, please contact Robert Weinerman.